SenthilNayagan/senthilnayagan.github.io/_posts/data/data-management/data-engineering/storage-and-computations/apache-spark/2022-07-25-spark-bucketing-and-partitions.markdown

 # Partitioning in Spark

 Apache Spark's **speed** in processing huge amounts of data is one of its primary selling points.
 Spark's speed comes from its ability to allow developers to run multiple tasks *in parallel* and *independently* across hundreds of machines in a cluster or across multiple cores on a desktop.
 It's all possible because Apache Spark **RDDs** serve as the *main interface*.
-These RDDs are partitioned and run in parallel behind the scenes.
+These RDDs are *partitioned* and run in parallel behind the scenes.

+So, what exactly is the partition in Spark?
+Spark organizes data into smaller pieces called "partitions",  each of which is kept on a separate node in the cluster.
+Each partition is an atomic chunk of data.
+We can think of partition as a subset of our data.
+Simply said, it's a subset of the superset.

+## Parallelism

+Partitions are the fundamental building blocks of parallelism in Apache Spark.
+Spark's parallelism enables developers to parallelly execute several tasks across a large number of nodes in a cluster.

+## Co-location

 Partitioning can also deliver a significant speed benefit by reducing the amount of data to be shuffled across the network.
 If RDDs are too large to fit on a single node, they must be partitioned (distributed) across many nodes.
 Apache Spark *automatically* partitions RDDs and distributes them across different nodes.
-Partitions are the fundamental building blocks of parallelism in Apache Spark.
-We can think of "partition" as a subset of our data.

 |![Data Partitioned by Spark](/assets/images/posts/apache-spark-data-partitions.png)|
 |:-:|